 Even with high salaries and company perks like food and beer on tap (yes, really), free on-site massages, “thinking rooms” with cool lights or aquariums, there is no replacing a job that you truly enjoy doing…and preferably one within walking distance or a short bike ride from your house.

-Before we decided to retire early, I did the same things that so many other Americans do to get ahead at work.
+Take me for example – before I had the thought of retiring early and before I realized I didn’t want a stressful job, I did the same things that so many other Americans do to get ahead at work.
 Arrive early and leave late.
 Always smile when the boss is around.
 Never say no to anything.
 Volunteer to work overtime, even when it’s unpaid.
 Desire responsibility.